 Q: Can I legally enforce the rights in my trade secrets?

 A: The owner of a trade secret may obtain an injunction in court to prevent the wrongful use of his or her trade secret.
 Damages may also be awarded.
 It may also be a crime to steal someone else's trade secret, and criminal charges may be brought against the wrongdoer.
+Traditionally, trade secret protection has been provided by state laws.
+In 2016, a federal law was enacted that created a federal civil cause of action for the wrongful acquisition or use of another's trade secrets.
+The federal law also requires that certain provisions be included in employee and individual contractor agreements to obtain the full benefit of the federal law.

 Q: How can I be sure that my trade secrets are protected?